Do you have an Americans with Disabilities (ADA) Coordinator on staff to assist and answer questions from voters with disabilities?

 Can I be an Election Day Worker if I have a disability?

 Yes.
 Having a disability is not grounds to bar an otherwise qualified person from serving as an Election Day Worker.
 There is an application process and a mandatory training class.
-If you need an accommodation, please contact the ADA Coordinator at (202) 727-2525 or TTY: (202) 639-8916.
+If you need a reasonable accommodation, please contact the ADA Coordinator at (202) 727-2525 or 711.
 Sign language interpreters and other language access services are available upon request.